mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-07"></a>
 [Back to top](#top)
 ## CA-07 -- Rep. Ami Bera (D)
+### Committees
+Ami Bera is the #5 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016